linked-art/linked.art/docs/model/base/index.md

 ## Parts

 Describing the hierarchy of parts of resources is a core pattern for having increasingly granular or specific descriptions.
 The advantage of partitioning is that more specific information can be provided about each part, as a thing separate from the whole.
 This pattern covers the spectrum of different classes used in the model, from physical and textual, to temporal or geographic.
-Parts are given using the properties `part` (from the whole to the part) or `part_of` (from the part to the whole).
+Parts are given using the properties `part_of`, from the part to the whole.

 Use cases for this pattern include: